Substance Abuse Prevention in Schools

 Two lists of evidence-based programs to consult: Blueprints Matrix and New York State Office of Alcoholism and Substance Abuse Services’ list

 National Institute of Drug Abuse (NIDA)’s “Preventing Drug Abuse Among Children and Adolescents”

 Selecting Evidence Based Substance Prevention Curricula

 The tobacco grant is funded using tobacco settlement funding.
 In 2016, the AOE redesigned its grant funding approach from an equal/universal funding approach to a competitive grant process.
-Grantees committed to the same menu of strategies for the same amount of funding.
-This Tobacco Use Prevention Education grant was extended for a fifth year due to COVID and is currently in its fifth and final year.
+The previous grant cycle, beginning in FY17 and ending in FY21 (it was extended a fifth year due to COVID 19) has ended, and FY22 marks a new, three-year grant cycle.

 Current grantees only: Access information about your grant and provide reporting information by logging in to the Grant Management System.
 For technical help, contact us at AOE.GMSHelp@vermont.gov or (802) 828-1017

 Substance Abuse Prevention: Helpful Links

 National Institute on Drug Abuse (NIDA)’s Preventing Drug Abuse among Children and Adolescents and NIDA’s Substance Abuse Prevention for Early Childhood